Calculating Carbon Savings from Wind Farms on Scottish Peatlands

 Deployment and protocols for use.

-From 29 June 2016 a web based version of the carbon calculator will be made available for use to support the carbon assessment of wind farm developments.
-The initial release will be referenced as C-CalcWebV1.0 and will continue to be referred to as the ‘carbon calculator’.
-This web–based version of the carbon calculator supersedes all previous Excel based versions of the tool, and should be used for all appropriate future applications which previously would have used the Excel based tool.
-Any major updates and revisions of the tool ( V2.0, V3.0 etc) will be undertaken on an annual basis , with only absolutely necessary interim ‘minor’ patches ( V1.1, V1.2 etc) being undertaken otherwise.
+The web based version of the carbon calculator has been available since 29 June 2016 to support the carbon assessment of wind farm developments.
+The initial release was referenced as C-CalcWebV1.0 and will continue to be referred to as the ‘carbon calculator’.
+This web–based version of the carbon calculator superseded all previous Excel based versions of the tool, and should be used for all appropriate applications which previously would have used the Excel based tool.
+Any major updates and revisions of the tool (V2.0, V3.0 etc) will be undertaken on an annual basis, with only absolutely necessary interim ‘minor’ patches (V1.1, V1.2 etc) being undertaken otherwise.